EnEmerson/my-online-resume/README.md

 ## Summary:

 I am currently a student at Texas State University, working on my Bachelors of Business Administration degree in Computer Information Systems.
-I started my degree at Texas State in the Fall of 2016 and will graduate in the Fall of 2019.
+I started my degree at Texas State in the Fall of 2016 and plan to graduate in the Fall of 2019.

-### My current GPA is: 3.7
+### My current GPA is: 3.8

 ---